kz26/uchicago-hvz/README.md

 * Kill submission and award/mission code redemption via web form or inbound SMS, powered by Nexmo
 * SMS death notifications via free email-to-SMS gateways
 * Separate radio-like chat rooms for humans and zombies (no history and no usernames shown, only timestamps)
-* Webhooks for running all-purpose chatter, humans-only, and zombies-only mailing lists, powered by Mailgun
+* Mailgun webhooks for running all-purpose chatter, humans-only, and zombies-only mailing lists (see `game/mailing_list.py` and `users/mailing_list.py`)

 ## Administrative and Technical Features
 * Full Bootstrap 3 frontend